cjohnson57/iChain_Min/README.md

 # BCAI_Min
 This is a version of BCAI which only has the minimum files required to run the program and compiled binaries rather than source code to run.
+This version will be distributed for use.

 ## How to install
 Do not clone the repo, just download/copy [installMinimal.bash](installMinimal.bash).
 Then run installMinimal.bash using: